osisoft/Client-Failover-Service/content/authentication.md

 **PIAdapterFailoverAdministrators:** Administrators of the Failover Service.
 This group is able to delete failover groups and sessions and POST role overrides.

-The group membership required for each type of request can be seen in the {link to endpoints table}.

 ## REST URLs

 | Relative URL | HTTP verb | Action | Group Required |